Vijendra-Achar/Natura/README.md

 ## Postman API Documentation

-Please visit the site - `https://documenter.getpostman.com/view/12322615/TVYQ2ZfZ` to get a detailed insight into all the routes implemented in this API.
+Please [Click Here](https://documenter.getpostman.com/view/12322615/TVYQ2ZfZ) to visit the site to get a detailed insight into all the routes implemented in this API.

+## Hosting

+The API and the server side rendered website can be found on the domain [Natura-project](https://natura-project.herokuapp.com/) .

 ### Thank You 😊